 A potential follower should be able to look at your Instagram account and immediately get an idea of who you are and what you have to offer.
 From your Instagram handle to your Instagram bio, every touchpoint should be consistent and on-brand.

-So to begin: is your Instagram handle the same as your brand name, and is it consistent across other social channels?
+Is your Instagram username the same as your business name and does it share the same spelling across all other social channels?

-That being said, sometimes it’s okay to use different handles across your channels!
+That being said, sometimes it’s okay to use different usernames across your channels!
 But the reasoning should be obvious to your audience.
-So ask yourself: if your Instagram account isn’t your brand name, is it easily discoverable and understood to be connected your brand?
+So ask yourself: If your username isn’t your business name, is it easily discoverable and relevant to your brand?

-Now, on to your Instagram bio!
-While only a few words long, your Instagram bio should get to the heart of your business and capture the attention of your audience.
+While you’re limited to just 150 characters, your Instagram bio should get to the heart of your business and capture the attention of your audience.
 Take a moment and answer these questions:

 - Is your Instagram bio accurate and the same across other digital properties?

-- Does your Instagram bio succinctly explain what your brand is?
+- Does your Instagram bio succinctly explain what your brand is/does?

 - Think about the words that describe your brand’s voice.
-Are these descriptors obvious when you look at your profile, overall content, and bio?
+Are these descriptors obvious when you look at your profile, bio, and content?

-As with your handle, your Instagram bio should be consistent, on-brand, and use your business’ tone and voice.
+As with your username, your Instagram bio should be consistent, on-brand, and use your business’ tone and voice.

 If it isn’t or you aren’t completely satisfied, try brainstorming some new options!
 Write a few variations of your brand statement, your tagline, and ask someone else who’s connected to your brand for their thoughts.
 You might be surprised with what you come up with!